March 25, 2021

 Bone cancer develops when unusual cells grow uncontrollably, which destroys normal bone tissue.
-It can start in the bone or spread there from other parts of the body.
+It can start in the bone or spread there from other body parts.
 Many bone cancers are some of the rarer types of cancer, and they're known as bone neoplasms.

 There are four types of primary bone cancer:

-Chordoma – This uncommon tumor starts generally at the base of the spine or the base of the skull.
+This uncommon tumor starts generally at the base of the spine or the base of the skull.
 Chordoma, like chondrosarcoma, is more common in older people.
 This kind of bone cancer is more common in men than in women.